Ryan J. Bell: Career as a pastor

 When Bell started his career as a pastor, he learned that his congregation did not follow the Adventist religious laws to the letter.
-They wore makeup and jewelry and some smoked, which all went against what Bell believed a true Adventist should be like.
+They wore makeup and jewelry and some smoked, all of which went against what Bell believed a true Adventist should be like.
 He realized "my ideology clashed with real people", and he decided not to exclude them.
 Bell became liberal in his views and opened his church to those who were not sure about organized religion.
-He became an advocate of social justice, speaking for gay rights and marriage equality.
+He became an advocate of social justice, advocating for gay rights and marriage equality.

 In 2010, the Hollywood Adventist Church, where Bell was pastor at the time, won the "2010 Innovative Church of the Year" award.
 During his time as pastor, his church took part in many different social initiatives and charities, such as One Mile Mission, in which church members took responsibility for the well-being of every person within a one-mile radius; LA Voice, a faith-based organization which seeks to improve local communities through social change; and Imagine LA, which helps congregations mentor families coming out of homelessness.
 In March 2013, Bell was forced to resign from his position as a pastor, after he had argued in favor of ordination of women and the rights of homosexuals.
 According to Bell, the gap between him and his fellow clergymen had also widened due to his efforts for peace, justice, and interfaith dialogue, which were constantly met with resistance.